Difference between Whey and Whey DHA formula

 Nature’s One’s “original” Whey Protein Dairy formula is a complete formula even without the addition of DHA & ARA because, as mentioned previously, it has two precursor essential fatty acids (linolenic & linoleic) that convert to DHA & ARA fatty acids in the body.
 The Whey Protein Dairy Formula with DHA & ARA is the same formulation as the Whey Protein Dairy Formula, but with the addition of DHA and ARA.

 This formulation is for parents and/or healthcare providers that prefer to have the formula supplemented with DHA and ARA.
-The DHA & ARA in Baby's Only Organic® Whey Protein Dairy with DHA & ARA is naturally derived from egg yolk (also called egg phospholipid or egg lecithin).
+The DHA & ARA in Baby's Only Organic® Whey Protein Dairy with DHA & ARA is naturally derived from organic egg yolk (also called egg phospholipid or egg lecithin).
 This differs from the algae and fungus sources that are used in most other organic and conventional infant formulas, which may possibly be treated with hexane solvent, acid and bleach.
-Parents who want to avoid giving their baby a formula with chemically treated oils, but would like added non-essential fatty acids should consider Baby's Only Organic® Whey Protein Dairy formula with DHA & ARA.
+Parents who want to avoid giving their baby a formula with chemically treated oils, but would like added non-essential fatty acids should consider Baby's Only Organic® Whey Protein Dairy formula with organic DHA & ARA.